 Are you looking for a new challenge?

-We are recruiting a new Local Group Coordinator in Inverness!
+We are recruiting for new Local Group Coordinators in Inverness and York!

 Our local groups provide a public face to Greenpeace campaigns in local areas, and are a source of expertise and energy that have been fundamental to Greenpeace’s successes as a campaigning organisation.
 In addition to campaigning, they often also organise fundraising and outreach events like film screenings and gigs.

-We will provide you with lots of training and support but we need YOU to make it happen!
+We will provide you with lots of support but we need YOU to make it happen!

 About the role: